U.S. driver Jessi Combs killed in bid to break land-speed record

 Combs had chronicled her attempt on social media to beat the 512-mile-per-hour women’s land-speed record set in 1976 by American Kitty O’Neil, who died last November.

 In a posting on Instagram this week, Combs wrote, “It may seem a little crazy to walk directly into the line of fire... those who are willing, are those who achieve great things.
 People say I’m crazy.
 I say thank you.”
+(This copy corrects age in second paragraph)

 Reporting by Jill Serjeant; editing by Jonathan Oatis